pitmanme/pitmanme.github.io/Analysis_code/README.md

-These are scripts 'academic code' and software for improved automation of some analysis and plotting tools.
+This software improves automation of some analysis and plotting tools.
+This directory will grow with more tools as I add features.

 ## Contained in this directory: